We’re going to walk through how to merge two data frames in R.

 - Merge Two Data Frames

-This section of our tutorial is going to deal with how to merge two R data frames together.
-There are three main techniques we are going to look at:
+This section of our tutorial is going to deal with how to combine datasets in R. There are three main techniques we are going to look at:

 - cbind() – combining the columns of two data frames side-by-side